Search for massive, long-lived particles in events with displaced vertices and displaced muons in $pp$ collisions at $\sqrt{s}=13.6$ TeV with the ATLAS experiment: Signal Systematic Uncertainties

 \section{Signal Systematic Uncertainties}

 Several sources of systematic uncertainty are evaluated for the predicted yields from the signal benchmark models.
 These include modelling and instrumental uncertainties, affecting both overall event yields and shapes of distributions used in the statistical analysis described in \cref{sec:results}.
+Summing all individual contributions in quadrature, the average total systematic uncertainty in the signal selection efficiency is 24\% and 20\% for \SRnear and \SRfar, respectively.

 For all considered signal modelling uncertainties, differences between the overall signal normalisation are removed, such that the quoted uncertainties reflect only acceptance effects.
 Uncertainties from missing higher orders in \ac{QCD} in the simulation are evaluated by varying the renormalisation and factorisation scale by factors \num{0.5} and \num{2}.
 The variations are done both simultaneously and independently, and the largest deviation from the nominal prediction in each direction is taken as the uncertainty.
 The average variation over the considered signal samples is 3\% for \SRnear and 2\% for \SRfar.
 The maximal variations are 13\% and 9\%, respectively.
 Uncertainties owing to the choice of the \ac{PDF} set are evaluated following Ref.~\cite{Butterworth:2015oua} by reweighting the simulated events to the 100 replica sets of the NNPDF \ac{PDF} set and taking the standard deviation of the resulting event yields as the uncertainty.
 The average effect on the signal predictions is observed to be 3\% and 5\% in \SRnear and \SRfar, respectively.